MyPureCloud/terraform-provider-genesyscloud/docs/resources/processautomation_trigger.md

 subcategory: ""
 description: |-
   Genesys Cloud Process Automation Trigger
   NOTE: This component is currently in beta.
-If you wish to use this provider make sure your client has the correct permissions
+If you are interested in participating in the beta contact Tyler Bath (tyler.bath@genesys.com) to be added to the beta
 ---
 # genesyscloud_processautomation_trigger (Resource)